fabcoins-dot-info/fabcoins.info/_includes/helpers/vars.md

   d: "Set to one of the following values:<br>• `send` if sending payment<br>• `receive` if this wallet received payment in a regular transaction<br>• `generate` if a matured and spendable coinbase<br>• `immature` if a coinbase that is not spendable yet<br>• `orphan` if a coinbase from a block that's not in the local best block chain"

 - n: "{{DEPTH}}<br>`amount`"
-  t: "number (bitcoins)"
+  t: "number (fabcoins)"
   p: "Required<br>(exactly 1)"
-  d: "A negative bitcoin amount if sending payment; a positive bitcoin amount if receiving payment (including coinbases)"
+  d: "A negative fabcoin amount if sending payment; a positive fabcoin amount if receiving payment (including coinbases)"

 - n: "{{DEPTH}}<br>`vout`"
   t: "number (int)"